D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.French/readme-spheres.txt

 Talents of Faerun

-Notes:
 - Sphere lists will appear in the kit description.
 Nature sphere only appears if it has spells in it.
-- IWDEE: Goodberry is Nature sphere, not Plant (as seen in beta 12).
-Grave Warden is the only kit here that learns it in IWDEE.
-This is the case even if you don't edit the sphere config files.
 - Moonlight Knight intentionally has Divine sphere, instead of Nature.
 I didn't want to give Moonlight Knight CR both Nature and Divine, so went with Divine.
 The single class also has Divine to match up with the cleric/ranger version (rangers normally have Nature sphere).

 =====================================================================